 The International Journal of Screendance is an international, artist-led journal exploring the field of Screendance.
 It is the first-ever scholarly journal wholly dedicated to this growing area of worldwide interdisciplinary practice.
 The International Journal of Screendance will engage in rigorous critique grounded in both pre-existing and yet to be articulated methodologies from the fields of dance, performance, visual art, cinema and media arts, drawing on their practices, technologies, theories and philosophies.
 The Journal will provide a new frame through which Screendance will be examined in the context of contemporary cultural debates about interdisciplinarity, artistic agency, practice as theory, and curatorial practices.

 Volumes 1 (2013) - 6 (2018) of the Journal of Amish and Plain Anabaptist Studies were published by The Ohio State University Libraries.
 The peer reviewed open access journal content published by The Ohio State University Libraries is made freely available in the Knowledge Bank.

 The Journal of Plain Anabaptist Communities

 The Journal of Plain Anabaptist Communities (JPAC) is a peer-reviewed journal dedicated to publishing both empirical and theoretical work related to plain Anabaptist communities, including, among others, the Amish, conservative Mennonites, Amish-Mennonites, Apostolic Christians, Brethren, Bruderhof, and Hutterites.
-The first issue of JPAC is scheduled for Spring 2020.

 The Ohio Journal of Science